Offline Meta Learning of Exploration: Background

 \textbf{Bayesian Reinforcement Learning:} The goal in BRL is to find the optimal policy $\pi$ in an MDP, when the transitions and rewards are not known in advance.
-Similar to meta-RL, we assume a prior over the MDP parameters $p(\mathcal{R},\mathcal{P})$, and seek to maximize the expected discounted return, \begin{small}

-\end{small} where the expectation is taken with respect to \emph{both the uncertainty in state-action transitions} $s_{t+1}\sim \mathcal{P}(\cdot|s_t,a_t)$, $a_t\sim \pi,$ \emph{and the uncertainty in the MDP parameters} $\mathcal{R},\mathcal{P}\sim p(\mathcal{R},\mathcal{P})$.\footnote{For ease of presentation, we consider the infinite horizon discounted return.
-Our formulation easily extends to the episodic and finite horizon settings.} A key observation is that this formulation naturally accounts for the exploration/exploitation tradeoff -- an optimal agent must plan its actions to reduce uncertainty in the MDP parameters, if such leads to higher rewards.
+Similar to meta-RL, we assume a prior over the MDP parameters $p(\mathcal{R},\mathcal{P})$, and seek to maximize the expected discounted return, where the expectation is taken with respect to \emph{both the uncertainty in state-action transitions} $s_{t+1}\sim \mathcal{P}(\cdot|s_t,a_t)$, $a_t\sim \pi,$ \emph{and the uncertainty in the MDP parameters} $\mathcal{R},\mathcal{P}\sim p(\mathcal{R},\mathcal{P})$.\footnote{For ease of presentation, we consider the infinite horizon discounted return.
+Our formulation easily extends to the episodic and finite horizon settings, as considered in our experiments.} Key here is that this formulation naturally accounts for the exploration/exploitation tradeoff -- an optimal agent must plan its actions to reduce uncertainty in the MDP parameters, if such leads to higher rewards.